 Nigerian believers of other tribes may be able to communicate the Gospel message accurately and well to the Kanuri.

-Pray for the believers among the Kanuri, that they would be united around the truth of the Scriptures.
+Pray for Kanuri believers to become effective and fruitful in sowing God's Word among their own families and communities to fuel a movement of God's blessings spreading from household to household.
+Pray these believers will be united around the truth of the Scriptures.
 Pray for pastors and teachers to lead them well in the faith.

 Pray for each Kanuri individual to soon hear the Gospel message in their own tongue, and in an accurate and understandable manner.
 Pray the Lord prepares them to understand and receive.